Ubiquitous Install Directory Option (Licensed Editions Only)

 The ubiquitous install directory switch for customers!
 The only switch you will ever need for overriding the install directory for native installers!
 When working with packages that use native installers (software that actually installs on a machine), Chocolatey is able to override the default installation directory from a simple switch you pass to choco.

 It can be a pain determining the native installer type (MSI, NSIS, InnoSetup, etc) for a piece of software and then determining what the what the install directory argument should look like.
+While you can change the installation directory without this switch even in Chocolatey open source, you will see that the ubiquitous switch makes it very easy and a low amount of work on your part.

 With the ubiquitous switch, you are not only saving time, but also possible errors in passing the wrong arguments to an installer!